SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 $ module unload R
 ~~~

-<h2> Tutorial Command </h2>
+<h2> Tutorial Command on OSG </h2>

-The in built *tutorial* command assists you to get started on OSG.
+The in built *tutorial* command assists a user in getting started on
+OSG.

 To see the list of existing tutorials

 ~~~
 $ tutorial //will print a list tutorials
 ~~~

-Say for example, you are interested in learning R.
+Say for example, you are interested in learning how to run R scripts on OSG, the
+tutorial command sets up the R tutorial for you.

 ~~~
 $ tutorial R //prints the following message.